US: Nintendo download for 9th January 2020

 - Arcade Archives Penguin-Kun Wars

-- Atelier Ayesha: The Alchemist of Nightfall DX – Obtainable Jan.
+- Atelier Ayesha: The Alchemist of Nightfall DX – Out there Jan.
 14

-- Atelier Escha & Logy: Alchemists of the Nightfall Sky DX – Obtainable Jan.
+- Atelier Escha & Logy: Alchemists of the Nightfall Sky DX – Out there Jan.
 14

-- Atelier Shallie: Alchemists of the Nightfall Sea DX – Obtainable Jan.
+- Atelier Shallie: Alchemists of the Nightfall Sea DX – Out there Jan.
 14

 - Cooking Tycoons – three in 1 Bundle